mikedivitto/pctracker/README.md

 ###NOTES
 - I use phpMyAdmin for administration beyond what the web interface provides, however I DO NOT package this.
   - This is a separate download, even though there is a link to it in the Admin Console.
+- In the demo, all are running on the same server (Linux, PHP, Apache, MySQL, memcached, php-pecl-memcache)
+  - These functions can be disributed, but must be configured accordingly (memcached is great with this).

 **This article still needs to be expanded.**